 TGax editor: within TGax D3.2, modify the text as shown:

-A STA transmitting a TDLS Peer PSM Request frame shall remain in the awake state until it received the corresponding TDLS Peer PSM Response frame.
+A STA transmitting a TDLS Peer PSM Request frame shall remain in the awake state until it received the corresponding TDLS Peer PSM Response frame or until it receives an acknowledgement to the transmission of a Maximum RX PPDU Duration subfield with a value of 0.
 A TDLS Peer PSM Request frame may be transmitted via the AP path or via the direct path (which is up to the implementer to decide).
 A TDLS Peer PSM Response frame shall be transmitted over the direct path. (#15757)

-If a TDLS peer STA enters power save mode when a Wakeup Schedule is active, it shall be awake at the beginning of each scheduled periodic Awake Window, and stay awake for the duration of the Awake Window or until the end of a TDLS peer PSM service period.
+If a TDLS peer STA enters power save mode when a Wakeup Schedule is active, it shall be awake at the beginning of each scheduled periodic Awake Window, and stay awake for the duration of the Awake Window or until the end of a TDLS peer PSM service period or until it receives an acknowledgement to the transmission of a Maximum RX PPDU Duration subfield with a value of 0.
 Otherwise, it may enter a doze state, depending on the current requirements to be awake, imposed by other links.
 A TDLS peer STA that did not enter power save mode shall remain in the awake state. (#15757)

 TGax editor: within TGax D3.2, insert the following editing instruction and new subclause: